discordeno/discordeno/website/docs/desired-properties.md

 ### Computed Properties

-Some properties in these object may depend on some other property, notable examples are `user.bot` and `interaction.respond`.
+Some properties in these object may depend on some other property, notable examples are `user.bot` and `interaction.reply`.
 If you do not include all the properties they depend on, you might see undefined values / unexpected bheavior when using them.

 ### Examples